MohamedAbdelSamie0/Autosar-DIO_Module/README.md

 # Autosar-DIO_Module
-DIO driver for the Tiva C board, TM4C123GH6PM, using the Autosar standard.
+DIO driver for the Tiva C board, TM4C123GH6PM, based on the Autosar standard SWS.